chaos-polymtl/lethe/doc/source/parameters/cfd/constrain_stasis.rst

 * The ``restriction plane point`` parameter is a point on the plane.

-* The ``restriction plane normal vector`` parameter is an outward pointing normal vector of the plane.
-This vector is used to select which side of the plane contains cells to constrain.
+* The ``restriction plane normal vector`` parameter is an outward-pointing normal vector of the plane.
+This vector points to the side of the plane that contains cells to constrain.

 * The ``number of constraints`` parameter is an integer representing the number of constraints that will be applied.
 It is used in multiphase (VOF) simulations to apply different constraints to each fluid.
 Only one constraint per fluid can be imposed.
 Each constraint comes with its own subsection (starting with number ``0``) containing its own set of parameters as detailed below.